 Are Dealer Options Worth It?

-But if you are indeed concerned with your trade-in value — or with your monthly car payment — it can be worthwhile to pay attention to which dealer options are worth the money, and which aren't.
-Take a look at some of the most common dealer options and their value.
+But if you are concerned with trade-in value or the monthly car payment, it can be worthwhile to pay attention to which dealer options are worth the money and which aren't.
+So first, take a look at some of the most common dealer options and their value.

 New car dealers offer this add-on because they can boost the price of the car by up to $1,200, but it's not necessary at all.
-Some automakers voice the corrosion-perforation warranty if a third party has provided a separate undercoating.
-All new cars now come with top-flight rustproofing installed at the factory, so you don't need it as a dealer option.
-Watch out for it included in so-called "environmental protection packages" that may also include paint sealant, sound deadening, and/or fabric protection.
+In fact, it could void the corrosion warranty as part of the new car guarantees from the automaker.
+All new cars now come with rustproofing as part of the way they're built.
+Instead, watch out for it included in so-called "environmental protection packages" that may consist of paint sealant, sound deadening, or fabric protection.

 Extended warranties can be a good deal, especially if something significant goes wrong with your car after your factory warranty has expired.
-But you have many options when purchasing an extended warranty, and most of them are better than buying one as a dealer option.
+But there are many options when purchasing an extended warranty, and automaker-sponsored ones are better than buying one as a dealer option.
 And you don't have to buy your extended warranty if you want one when you buy your new car.
-You can purchase one at any time.
+Instead, you can purchase one at any time.

-Check out extended warranties provided by your auto manufacturer or even through your auto insurance agency rather than opting for a dealer-provided warranty.
-Dealer warranties often exempt the systems in a car that are most likely to need work (navigation systems are one good example), and they can be quite overpriced.
+Check out extended warranties provided by your auto manufacturer or even through your auto insurance agency rather than opting for a dealer-provided contract.
+Third-party warranties often exempt the systems in a car that are most likely to need work (navigation systems are one good example), and they can be pretty overpriced.

 Some car dealers offer this service, in which your vehicle identification number is chemically burned into one of your new car's windows.
 While your VIN is already available and identifiable on your vehicle, some insurance companies recommend this add-on.
 It may protect against auto theft or, more specifically, against the theft of your windshield.
 Check with your insurance company to see if they discount your comprehensive insurance if you have VIN etching.
 But also be aware that you can handle the etching yourself with an inexpensive DIY kit.
 Some insurance companies also offer this service for free.

-If your new car comes standard with keyless entry or remote start, your new car dealer may offer you the dealer option of key replacement or key insurance.
-It's undoubtedly true that modern car keys and keyless entry/remote start fobs are expensive to replace or reprogram, and that many insurance policies don't cover them.
-However, check with your insurance company before you sign up for this dealer option, which can be pricey.
-They may offer coverage for a fraction of the dealer option price.
-And if you're primarily concerned with the possibility of getting locked out of your car, consider signing up with the AAA or another roadside assistance program.
+It's undoubtedly true that modern car keys and keyless entry/remote start fobs are expensive to replace or reprogram and that many insurance policies don't cover them.
+However, check with your insurance company before signing up for this dealer option, which can be pricey.
+On the other hand, they may offer coverage for a fraction of the dealer option price.
+And if you're primarily concerned with the possibility of getting locked out of your car, consider signing up with an auto club like AAA or another roadside assistance program.